Eczema and Rash Treatment options at Orlando Dermatology

 What is the treatment for Eczema?

-The goal of treatment for eczema is to relieve and prevent itching, which can lead to infection.
+The goal of eczema rash treatment is to relieve and prevent itching, which can lead to infection.
 Since the disease makes skin dry and itchy, lotions and creams are recommended to keep the skin moist.
 Solutions are usually applied when the skin is damp, such as after bathing, to help the skin retain moisture.
 Cold compresses may also be used to relieve itching.